Admiral Nurse Dementia Helpline

 Call or email our Dementia Helpline/Alzheimer's Helpline for reassuring and practical advice from our specialist team of Admiral Nurses.

-Common questions that our Admiral Nurses hear on our Helpline with answers
+Common questions that our Admiral Nurses hear on our Helpline, and their answers

-We share answers to some common questions that our dementia specialist Admiral Nurses hear on Dementia UK’s Helpline over Christmas and the New Year – and that might help you over the weeks ahead.
+We share answers to some common questions that our dementia specialist Admiral Nurses hear on our Helpline over Christmas and the new year, which might help you over the weeks ahead.

 Christmas is a time when families come together, so it’s natural to want your mum to be with you.
-However, familiarity, structure and routine are important for people living with dementia, and big gatherings, noise and changes in routine can be unsettling, disorientating and overstimulating.
+However, familiarity, structure and routine are important for people living with dementia, and big gatherings, noise and changes in daily schedules can be unsettling, disorientating and overstimulating.

 It can be upsetting to see the changes in a loved one with dementia if you haven’t been together for a while, especially for children, who may not understand what is happening.
 It’s important to have an open conversation with them, using age-appropriate language and allowing them time to process their emotions and ask questions.
 You might like to look at our list of books to help children understand dementia.